Mishtik: A housing project by and for First Nations in Roberval

 To learn more about the Centre d’amitié autochtone du Lac-Saint-Jean (CAALSJ), visit its Facebook page.

-To discover other local economic development projects and initiatives, we invite you to visit our local economic development section.
+To discover other projects and initiatives to support First Nations members, we invite you to visit our community support section.